 The Rose Toy is a new adult toy that's being sold online.
-It becomes increasingly popular with many women.
+It has become increasingly popular with many women.
 It claims to be a revolutionary new toy for female pleasure.
 Do you have a rose toy?
 What does the health community think about rose toys?

-Is the toy harmful or toxic?
-Is it toxic to your vagina?
+Is the rose toy harmful or toxic?
+Is it unhealthy for your vagina?

-I took a look at over 30 scientific studies and surveyed over 100 women about their experience with rose toys.
+I looked at over 30 scientific studies and surveyed over 100 women about their experience with rose toys.

-The Rose Toy is made from silicone, a body-safe and easy-to-clean material that is often used in sex toys.
+The Rose Toy is made from silicone, a body-safe and easy-to-clean material often used in sex toys.

-But there are other toys made with phthalates, which are chemicals that can cause irritation and inflammation in the vagina and penis, as well as damage to the reproductive system.
+But there are other toys made with phthalates, which are chemicals that can cause irritation and inflammation in the vagina and penis and damage the reproductive system.
 These include:

 Jelly rubber.
 This material is made from a mix of plastic and chemicals like phthalates, which can be harmful if they come into contact with your skin or mucous membranes.